Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Each state taxes the production of oil and natural gas differently.
 Multistate production companies and service providers also face the task of navigating each state’s non-production-related tax schemes (eg, income, sales and property), often triggering traps for the unwary that can increase costs and cause compliance headaches.

-For example, Pennsylvania does not impose severance tax; rather, each county has the power to impose an annual impact fee on producers “holding permits to sever natural gas”, which raises more than $200 million annually for the Public Utility Commission.
-Pennsylvania’s corporate net income tax of 9.99% (the second highest in the country), a sales tax varying from 6% to 8% and additional property tax laws can burden producers with unexpected tax bills, even in the oil and gas ‘tax-friendly’ keystone state.
+For example, Pennsylvania does not impose a severance tax.
+Rather, each county has the power to impose an annual impact fee on producers “holding permits to sever natural gas".
+The impact fee is administered by the Pennsylvania Public Utility Commission.
+Since its inception in 2012, the impact fee has raised an annual average of more than $200 million, which is distributed to local governments where severance occurs, as well as to state and local agencies to be used for environmental conservation purposes.
+In addition, Pennsylvania’s corporate net income tax of 9.99% (the second highest in the country), a sales tax varying from 6% to 8%, and additional property tax laws can burden producers with unexpected tax bills, even in the oil and gas ‘tax-friendly’ keystone state.

-Motor fuel taxes (also known as gasoline excise and sometimes referred to internationally as ‘royalties’) are equally, if not more, complicated.
-In general, the burden of paying these taxes falls on the ultimate consumer of the refined and usable fuel (ie, gasoline or diesel at the pump).
-However, the liability for remitting these taxes to the state is usually on the distributor or supplier that removes the gasoline at the rack or accepts a bulk barge delivery, unless it enjoys an exemption.
+Motor fuel taxes (also known as gasoline excise and sometimes referred to internationally as ‘royalties’) are equally, if not more, complicated than the above-mentioned taxes.
+In general, the burden of paying motor fuel taxes falls on the ultimate consumer of the refined and usable fuel (ie, gasoline or diesel at the pump).
+However, the liability for remitting these taxes to the state is usually on the distributor or supplier that removes the gasoline at the rack or accepts a bulk barge delivery, unless the distributor or supplier enjoys an exemption.
 Each state has unique licensing and registration requirements and different rules for qualifying for tax exemptions.
 One misstep in a transaction can result in millions of dollars of assessed state tax at the distributor or supplier level that otherwise would not be due.
-While these assessments can often be remediated through a state appeals process, this often ends with the state getting its ‘pound of flesh’ via a negotiated settlement.
+While these assessments can often be remediated through a state appeals process, the appeals process often ends with the state getting its ‘pound of flesh’ via a negotiated settlement.